JoulesCasas87/LabVIEW-Morse-Code-Two-Way-Com-System/README.md

 ## Current Project Status

 The project will not have consistent updates.
 However, there are plans to improve on the system namely:
-1. Sentence to Letter Translation
+1. Switching from Live Sentence to Live Letter Translation
 2. Switch to telegraph mode
 3. Adaptive signal translator in conjunction to the telegraph mode
 4. Audio transmission and reciever